huyinjie/Case-Spider/README.md

 </p>

 ## Introduction
-generally get the specification of the  following parameter and save as a json file for each brand.
+Get the specification of the  following parameter and save as a json file for each brand.

 <ul>
   <li>Dimensions (H x W x D)</li>